solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 ## Impact

-Dapps will start using this new syscall to correctly address the security concerns during network restart.
-This will increase the reliability of solana cluster as whole and make dapps more confident to handle edge cases during such extreme events.
+Programs will start using this new syscall to correctly address the security concerns during network restart.
+This will increase the reliability of solana cluster as whole and make programs developers more confident to handle edge cases during such extreme events.

-As the method is syscall the dapp developers do not need to pass any new accounts or sysvars to the instruction to use this feature.
+As the method is syscall the developers do not need to pass any new accounts or sysvars to the instruction to use this feature.

 ## Security Consideration